 In order to measure the output of the variable power supply pins, these pins must be connected to something that can measure voltages.
 While a standard digital multimeter or voltmeter could be used, this guide will show how to use WaveForms' Voltmeter instrument to measure the supply voltages.

-Connect the test & measurement device's variable supply output pins to the device's analog input channel 1 and 2 pins.
+Connect the Test & Measurement Device's variable supply output pins to the device's Oscilloscope Channel 1 and 2 pins.

 For devices using MTE cables, the supply pins will be white and red, for the V+ and V- supplies respectively (pictured to the right).
 For the Analog Discovery Pro (ADP3450/ADP3250), which has a digital supply, the supply wires are the red MTE cables on the digital MTE connector.

 If the Test & Measurement Device has differential analog input channels, make sure to connect the analog input channel negative pins, labeled “1-” (orange wire with white stripes) and “2-” (blue wire with white stripes) to the device's ground (black wire, marked with a down arrow).